Video to MP3 Converter

 Frequently Asked Questions

-This tool supports MP4 (.mp4), QuickTime (.mov), AVI (.avi), Matroska (.mkv), and WebM (.webm) video files.
-These cover the vast majority of videos from cameras, screen recorders, and downloaded content.
+This tool supports MP4, QuickTime (.mov), AVI, Matroska (.mkv), and WebM video files.

-For MP3 and AAC, some quality loss occurs due to lossy compression — but at 128 kbps or higher it is generally imperceptible during normal listening.
-Selecting WAV output preserves the original audio data without any loss.
-The "High (192 kbps)" setting produces near-transparent quality for most audio content.
+For MP3 and AAC, some quality loss occurs due to lossy compression — but at 128 kbps or higher it is generally imperceptible.
+WAV output preserves audio without any loss.